-If you are interested in volunteering while abroad, staff in Beijing can provide you contact information.
+If you are interested in volunteering while abroad, staff in Beijing can provide you with contact information.
 In past years, students have taught English and instructed science experiments in elementary and secondary schools.
 Other volunteer placements have included a women’s call center and an NGO assisting children with various disabilities.
 Volunteering is a great opportunity for cultural immersion and students find it significantly contributes to their language development and vocabulary expansion.

 Students in the Contemporary China & Chinese Language program will go an overnight field trip to the Great Wall, as well as participate in one extended multi-day field trip included in the cost of the program.
 Students participating in the Global Future Leaders option (see Housing) will also be eligible for all IES Abroad field trips.